seifertd/AdventOfCode/2024/README.md

     able to utilize my AStar module from last year.
   * Part 2 was also just A*, but I had to add the ability for it to track all equivalent paths leading to the goal.
 But now I have this in my toolbox.
+* Day 17
+  * Part 1 easy, part 2 not possible without me cheating
+* Day 18
+  * More astar utilization for both parts
+* Day 19
+  * A change from A*.
+Key to solving this one was not trying to generate the actual towel arrangements, but rather just count possible ones.
+I took several blind alleys on this one before finding the pretty simple solution that involves memoizing how many good towel arrangements you can get from your list of patterns for a specific design, and making sure you memoize as you match.
+The real input results in a ridiculous number of possible arrangements for each design.
+* Day 20
+  * Part 1: Back to A*.
+My first try at part1 involved running A* many times, which worked for the sample input, but failed miserably on the real input.
+I think it would have taken several hours for my first try to grind through running A* for each possible cheat.
+After scratching my head a bit, I looked at the actual input file and noted there is only 1 really windy corridor from start to finish and A* probably is not needed for it.
+So I optimized to generate the non cheat path, determine the distance to the finish point at every step, then try cheats at every step and use the memoized distances to quickly calulate the new distance for the cheated path.
+  * Part 2: Gah, have to expand part1 a bit, but should be easy (he says at 2am)